ocrease/vboxanalyser/README.md

 ## Usage
 Download the zip file in the latest release and unzip into a folder.

-Run vboxanalyser.exe and specify the options below. -dir "Path to vbox files" -t "threshold".
-Eg:
+Run vboxanalyser.exe and specify the options below.

 ## Options
 There are three command line parameters that can be passed to the program.